bbww

 My research partner and I were tasked to understand how Black and Brown women define and practice wellness.

-The findings would inform the design and execution of an experience that would meaningfully serve the wellness experience for Black and Brown women and expand Pollen’s market.
+The findings would inform the design and execution of an experience that would meaningfully serve the wellness aims for Black and Brown women and expand Pollen’s market.

 Solution